 Looking for the best ways to find the right journal for publishing?

-Our team of PhD educated editors will choose up to five journals in your specialized subject area to maximise your success in publishing Charlesworth Author Services, a trusted brand supporting the world’s leading academic publishers, institutions and authors since 1928.
+Our team of PhD educated editors will choose up to five journals in your specialized subject area to maximise your success in publishing.
+Charlesworth Author Services is a trusted brand supporting the world’s leading academic publishers, institutions and authors since 1928.
 We only work with native English-speaking editors with advanced or postdoctoral degrees in their disciplines.
-Visit us here To Know more
+Visit us here to know more.